What will company holiday parties look like in the post-COVID era?

 This event planning lead will help manage deadlines, pull in team support as needed, and partner with various departments to gain the necessary approvals and resources (like a budget).

 If you are designated the lead for your holiday party planning—don’t worry, it’s easier than you might think, and you don’t have to do everything yourself.
-Which leads us to our next step…
+This leads us to our next step…

 Step 2: Form a Holiday Party Planning Committee